How to choose the right payment methods

 As we’ve seen from the above benefits, offering your customers multiple ways to pay is vital.
 But this correlation between more payment methods and happier customers isn’t exponential – it’s a bell curve.

-That means you can have too much of a good thing – and that the logic ‘the more payment methods, the better’ is a flawed one.
+That means you can have too much of a good thing – and the logic ‘the more payment methods, the better’ can be flawed.

 Let’s take a look at why.